jeffsebring/wp-cli-import-csv/README.md

 `importcsv` Subcommands
 -----------------------

-There are 2 subcommands included which will allow you to check the validity of your arguments, and file header settings. `write` is the only subcommand will write to the database.
-The output allows you to review data mapping what will be imported before asking for confirmation of database write.
+There are 2 subcommands included to check the validity of your arguments, and file header settings. `write` is the only subcommand which will write to the database.
+The terminal output allows you to review data mapping what will be imported before asking for confirmation of database write.

 * `check` - validates import file headers
 * `map` - maps data using headers ( uses `check` )